veryacademy/SQL-Challenge-0001-Scenario-A/README.md

 ## 🚀 Master SQL with Our Course!
 Want to level up your SQL skills?
-Our **SQL Fundamentals and PostgreSQL Course** covers everything from basics to advanced queries.
+Our **SQL Fundamentals Course** covers everything from basics to advanced queries.

 ---